dynport/urknall/README.md

 # urknall

-urknall is a go automation library.
+urknall is a library written in go for automated provisioning of servers.

-The primary use case for urknall is automated execution of commands on linux (ubuntu) hosts, either locally or with ssh.
+The primary use case for urknall is automated execution of commands on linux (ubuntu) hosts, either locally or via ssh.

-urknall does not require any extra software to be installed on the target host (except bash).
+urknall does not require any extra software to be installed on the target host (except bash) and has no dependencies.
+It's designed to be used and shipped as a standalone binary (executable).

 urknall __is not a framework__ but a libary.
-There is no (and probably never will be) a `urknall provision <my host>` binary.
+There is no (and probably never will be) `urknall provision <my host>` binary.
+We are also keen on providing building blocks that simplify the life of developers and system operators, but not give them a copy&paste-blueprint for a complex setup that will hardly ever fit the

-To use urknall you need to create a __custom go application__ (either binary or script) which configures the commands which are executed on targets.
+To use urknall you need start with creating a __custom go application__ (either binary or script) and adding the commands which are executed on targets step by step.

-## Philosophie
+## Philosophy

+The philosophy behind urknall reflects our design choices while building urknall and improving it over time.
+We do not deem them to be exclusive or even objective, but it's the principles and ideas our team shares about provisioning and software design.

-### Single binary
+### Single binary (executable)

 All necessary resources (except e.g. credentials) should be compiled into a single, statically linked binary.